OpenCTI-Platform/opencti/docs/docs/usage/pivoting.md

 ![investigation-turn-to-report-or-case-dialog-entity-selection-add.png](assets/investigation-turn-to-report-or-case-dialog-entity-selection-add.png)

-Once you have clicked on the `ADD` button, the browser will be redirected to the `Knowledge` tab of your new entity.
+Once you have clicked on the `ADD` button, the browser will be redirected to the `Knowledge` tab of the Report or Cases you added the content of your investigation.
+If you added it to multiple reports or cases, you will be redirected to the first of the list.
 ![investigation-turn-to-report-or-case-success.png](assets/investigation-turn-to-report-or-case-success.png)